This is the multi-page printable view of this section. Click here to print.

 Client Logs

-If the client throws up errors, it is often helpful if you can send logs to the support team in which the client perhaps provides a little more information about what exactly went wrong.
+When the client throws errors, it is often helpful to send logs to support, which may provide more insight into what exactly went wrong.

 | Action | Acoount-Type | Date |